natefrank48/pecan_py_essay4/essay4.md

 on what to do next.
 In order to better understand how openpilot functions, we decided to further investigate the [camera](https://github.com/commaai/openpilot/tree/master/system/camerad).

-We dive into the five main directories/folders: cameras, test, imgproc, include, snapshot.
+We dive into the five main directories/folders: cameras, test, imgproc, include, and snapshot.

 ### **cameras Directory**
 Inside the [cameras directory](https://github.com/commaai/openpilot/tree/master/system/camerad/cameras), there are 5 main files, each with its key elements.